taminomara/amm/taminomara-amm-ammcore/Readme.md

    the `require` function can fetch files from a hard drive, over a network, or from a bundled package that was included in the bootstrap script.

-4. _Entrypoint_ is located in `ammcore.bin.main`.
+4. _Entrypoint_ is located in `bootloader.main`.
 It is a script that locates and runs the main file.

 5. _Code server_ is a component that serves packages and `lua` files